 Select Machine Data Source and QuickBooks Data :

 QuickBooks Integrated Applications with Certificate

 When Microsoft Access starts QODBC and connects to a company file for the first time, QuickBooks will ask you permission for Microsoft Access 2007 to access your QuickBooks data.
-Check the Yes, always; allow access even if QuickBooks is not running the option and your FLEXquarters QODBC application will be added to the Integrated Application list in your company file.
+Check the Yes, always; allow access even if QuickBooks is not running the option.
+Your FLEXquarters QODBC application will be added to the Integrated Application list in your company file.
 Click on Continue.... to continue.

-Select the InvoiceLine table used by this example :
+Select the InvoiceLine table used in this example :